jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/3 Methodology/Cell Elasticity model fitting.md

 \text{CI}_\sigma = \left[ \sqrt{ \frac{(n-1) \cdot \sigma^2}{\chi^2_{\text{upper}}} },\ \sqrt{ \frac{(n-1) \cdot \sigma^2}{\chi^2_{\text{lower}}} } \right]
 $$

 Where confidence intervals where calculated for the standard deviation as is later necessary in determining the confidence in the group classifications and when montecarlo sampling, the chi distribution is used.
-This was originally tried using normal distributions being a generally acceptable approximation, however given the small and bottom biased experiment sample sets assuming symmetric distribution of probable standard deviations was not a fair representation.
+This was originally tried using normal distributions being a generally acceptable approximation, however given the small and bottom biased experiment sample sets symmetric distribution of probable standard deviations was not a fair representation.

 %% Bootstrapping, what is it, why did I do it %%